mjastad/calm_workshop/lab4/calm_workshop_lab4_marketplace.rst

 |image0|

-Navigate the to Marketplace by clicking (|image1|) on the left tool ribbon.
+Navigate the to Marketplace control by clicking (|image1|) on the left tool ribbon.

 .. |image0| image:: ./media/image2.png